jbeck018/howlerops/docs/PHASE_3_KICKOFF.md

 **Why Phase 3 Matters:**

 We're building something special.
-SQL Studio started as a powerful individual tool, but Phase 3 transforms it into a platform where teams can collaborate.
+Howlerops started as a powerful individual tool, but Phase 3 transforms it into a platform where teams can collaborate.
 This is a game-changer for:

 - Database teams who share connection configs
 - Engineering teams who share query libraries